SuperSonicSites/inteck3d/content/_index.md

 ---
-title: Architectural Visualization Specialists
+title: Architectural Drafting & Rendering
 description: At Inteck3D, we’re all about service and what we can do for you.
 We offer a variety of different options from 2D drafting to 3D images, videos, and 360 tours.

-hero1: 3D Architectural Renderings with
+hero1: Architectural Drafting & Rendering with
 hero2: Inteck3d
 hero3: See your vision.
 Expand the potential.